fbpx

 Accessible Toilets

-These are located at all of the toilet blocks at the festival.
+There are accessible toilets and showers in the Accessible Camping area, plus accessible toilets located at all toilet blocks within the Festival Village (except for the bar/garden area behind the Folly Stage), the Gardens, Effing Forest, the Campervan field, the Boutique Campsite and the Family Campsite.
 Some of these also have baby-changing facilities in them.
 If you have a RADAR key please bring it with you as we use these locks on the toilets where possible.
+You can also hire a RADAR key from the Info Point in the Accessible Campsite.

 Calm And Quiet Spaces